PatrizioPerugini/Probabilistic_prehensile_pushing/README.md

 * The sampling algorithm implementation is in the folder `in_hand_manipulation`.
 * The motion cones generation is in the folder `utils`.

 To install the dependencies, please run the following command in shell.
-[TBD]
 ```shell
 pip install -r requirements.txt
 ```